codetracker-learning/bangazon-issues/documentation/tickets.md

 ## Title: User Can View Product Detail

-- **Given** user is viewing any page that contains a hyperlink for a product
+- **Given** the user is viewing any page that contains a hyperlink for a product
-- **When** user clicks on the product hyperlink
+- **When** the user clicks on the product hyperlink
-- **Then** user will be shown the product detail page containing the title, description, quantity available, price per unit, and a button labeled *Add to Cart*
+- **Then** the user will be shown the product detail page containing the title, description, quantity available, price per unit, and a button labeled *Add to Cart*

 ## Title: Customer should be able to view product information when viewing order details